Legorobotdude/LED-level/README.md

 # LED-level
-An Arduino 101 powered LED level
+An Intel Curie Arduino 101 powered LED level

 ![demo-gif](images/demo.gif)

 The direction can be reversed for a more authentic "bubble level".